 Read on to explore what Project SNOWstorm does

 to better understand and protect this magnificent hunter.

 One of the most important elements of our research is understanding the winter ecology of snowy owls, using GPS/GSM transmitters that record the bird's location, altitude and flight speed as frequently as every six seconds.
 On-board temperature sensors and accelerometers add additional layers of data to help us understand how these birds hunt, migrate and survive both here on their more southerly wintering grounds, and in the Arctic.

-In the past five years we've tracked 70 snowy owls from the Dakotas to the Great Lakes, New England, southern Canada and the mid-Atlantic, including their summers in the Arctic.
+In the past six years we've tracked more than 80 Snowy Owls from the Dakotas to the Great Lakes, New England, southern Canada and the mid-Atlantic, including their summers in the Arctic.
 Our tracking data has documented previously unknown behavior, and shed light on poorly understood aspects of the snowy owl's life, both in their temperate wintering areas -- the main focus of our work -- as well as their breeding grounds in the North.